aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 });
 ```

-Automatic backups of read replica instances is only supported for MySQL and MariaDB.
+Automatic backups of read replica instances are only supported for MySQL and MariaDB.
 By default,
 automatic backups are disabled for read replicas and can only be enabled (using `backupRetention`)
 if also enabled on the source instance.